 Although I do not agree with many of the high pressure sales tactics used by some chiropractors, I am still a fan of this wonderful curative art.
 Chiropractic offers excellent results for treating certain types of back. neck and sciatica pain.
 It is especially effective for treating sudden minor injuries due to some form of trauma.

 I count many chiropractors among my friends and feel lucky to be able to rely on their considerable knowledge and healing skills.
 That being said, I do not endorse the long-term use of chiropractic for most herniated disc patients.
 Many care providers will tell you that you must have adjustments for the rest of your life or something horrible will happen to your back.
 Of course, the wording is slightly more subtle, but the message is loud and clear.

 Many critics say: don’t believe the hype.
 Go when you need it, save your money when you don’t.
 Now, if you subscribe to the idea that chiropractic is necessary for a healthy life, then this is another matter altogether.
 In these instances, maybe continuing care is the best solution for you.

 I used chiropractic as my primary herniated disc treatment for 18 years.
 I have been treated by dozens of chiropractors all around the world.
 I never left home without having at least one on call.

 Looking back, I realize that I had an extreme psychological dependency on chiropractic adjustments, but they actually never made a bit of difference in solving my back pain agony.

+I received adjustments and I hurt.
+I did not get adjustments and I hurt.
+I just hurt all the time.
 I have not seen a chiropractor in many years now.
 I have to say, I do not miss it.